createdbypete/createdbypete.com/source/_posts/articles/2014-02-02-ruby-on-rails-development-setup-for-mac-osx.md

 ### What about Xcode?

-You can install [Xcode](http://itunes.apple.com/gb/app/xcode/id497799835?mt=12) from the App Store but you don't actually need it.
+You can install [Xcode](http://itunes.apple.com/gb/app/xcode/id497799835?mt=12) from the App Store but it's not essential.
 I find the FileMerge application comes in very useful but it's a large download just for that so be prepared to wait a little if you've not got a high-speed connection.
 Once it's downloaded, launch Xcode to make sure it's setup.

 ### Install Homebrew